mars-tu/mobileRobot/README.md

 ### Setup and launching the simulation environment:-

-* Build in your preferred system and source (`source devel/setup.bash`) the workspace
+* Clane the repo, build in your preferred system and source (`source devel/setup.bash`) the workspace

 * Command `roslaunch robot robot.launch` will launch the world with robot in an empty gazebo world and planning scene in RViz with TF, camera, robotmodel already set in it